sundream/xls2what/README.md

 xls2what
 ========
-a xls parser,you can export to lua/py/json/xml.I wrote about 600 lines of python code,detail see XlsParser/*,-- welcome to contribute code!
+a xls parser,you can export to lua/py/json/xml.I wrote about 600 lines of python code,detail see XlsParser/*

 * dependecies
 	* [python-2.7.15](https://www.python.org/downloads)